bgctw/lognorm/cran-comments.md

 ## R CMD check results
 There were no ERRORs nor WARNINGs
-One note that this is a new submssion.

-The first two possible misspellings in DESCRIPTION are caused by names in a literature reference.
+One note of misspelling in DESCRIPTION caused by correct "et al." in citation.
-Third: Throughout this package I consistently write lognormal instead of log-normal.